waltz-controls/rfc/1/readme.md

 }
 ```

-`parent` id of the parent message.
+`parent` MAY NOT be specified, otherwise is the id of the parent message.
+Useful to build chains of messages e.g. user reads value, gets response, executes command etc

 `target` MAY NOT be specified in this case the system (Waltz-Controls) will do the best to deliver this message to all endpoints.
 Each endpoint will then act according to  the `origin` field.